List of built-in macOS apps: Spotlight

 Spotlight is macOS's selection-based search system, used for indexing documents, pictures, music, applications, and System Settings within the computer.
 In addition, specific words in documents and in web pages in a web browser's history or bookmarks can be searched.
 It also allows the user to narrow down searches with creation dates, modification dates, sizes, types and other attributes.

 Time Machine

-Time Machine is a backup mechanism first introduced in Mac OS X 10.5 Leopard.
+Time Machine is a backup mechanism introduced in Mac OS X 10.5 Leopard.
 It creates incremental backups of files that can be restored at a later date, and allows the user to restore the whole system or specific files.
 The software is designed to work with both local storage devices and network-attached disks, and is most commonly used with external disk drives connected using either USB or Thunderbolt.

 System components

 Archive Utility

 Archive Utility (BOMArchiveHelper until Mac OS X 10.5) is the default archive file handler in macOS.
 It is usually invoked automatically when opening a file in one of its supported formats.
 It can be used to create compressed ZIP archives by choosing "Create archive of 'file (Leopard: "Compress") in the Finder's File or contextual menu.
 It is located at /System/Library/CoreServices/Applications/Archive Utility.app in OS X 10.10 and later, /System/Library/CoreServices/Archive Utility.app in 10.5 through 10.9, and /System/Library/CoreServices/BOMArchiveHelper.app in 10.4.
 Prior to Archive Utility's inclusion in Mac OS X v10.3, beginning with Mac OS 7.6, Apple bundled the freeware StuffIt Expander with the operating system.

 Invoking Archive Utility manually shows a minimal GUI letting the user change Archive Utility preferences or choose files to compress or uncompress.

 BOM is an abbreviation of Bill of Materials.
 Bill of Materials files or .bom files are used by the macOS Installer program to document where files in an installer bundle are installed, what their file permissions should be, and other file metadata.
 Thus, a Bill of Materials is read by the Installer, and Archive Utility helps it by extracting the files specified in the BOM.